 Partial Disability Benefits

 If an injured worker does not meet the 50-percent disabled threshold for total disability benefits, the worker may be entitled to partial disability benefits for up to 500 weeks.
-The amount of time an injured worker collects total disability payments does not count toward the 500-week limit if he or she also collects partial disability benefits later.
+The amount of time an injured worker collects total disability payments does not count toward the 500-week limit if he or she also receives partial disability benefits later.

 Wage-loss benefits start after an injured worker has been disabled for seven calendar days.
 Benefits begin for time missed from work on the eighth day of disability, and if the disability persists for more than 14 days, workers’ compensation retroactively compensates the injured worker for the first seven days of the injury.